chakki-works/chariot/README.md

 ```

-You can use pre-trained word vectors by [chakin](https://github.com/chakki-works/chakin).
+You can convert the word to vector by pre-trained word vectors by [chakin](https://github.com/chakki-works/chakin).

 ```py